CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITY POLICY

 Allocation of resources

-The SENCO is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with Education Health and Care plans.
+The SENDCO is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with Education Health and Care plans.

 The headteacher informs the governing body of how the funding allocated to support special educational needs has been employed.